renovatebot/renovate/docs/usage/configuration-options.md

 ## branchConcurrentLimit

-By default, Renovate won't enforce any concurrent branch limits.
+By default, Renovate does not enforce any concurrent branch limits.
 The `config:recommended` preset that many extend from limits the number of concurrent branches to 10, but in many cases a limit as low as 3 or 5 can be most efficient for a repository.

 If you want the same limit for both concurrent branches and concurrent PRs, then set a value for `prConcurrentLimit` and it will be re-used for branch calculations too.